 - Life Insurance.
 You can also borrow against your life insurance policy, but you may be charged interest.

 - Credit Card.
 A quick and convenient way to secure some start-up funding, but the high-interest rates make this a risky option.

-- Find a Partner.
+- Partner.
 You could someone with the capital and knowledge to finance the business.
 In return, they’ll become a partner.

 - Cash in Retirement Savings.
 You can also cash-in in your retirement savings.
 But by prepared to be penalized.

 - Crowdfunding.
 This has become an increasingly popular way to not only fund a business, but also validate your idea.

 - A SBA Loan.
 The U.S. Small Business Administration offers guarantees on loans that both new and small businesses can use to get off the ground.